Study: 94% of new homeowners not sure what a mortgage actually is - The Beaverton

 – In a surprise set of findings from a Canadian Homeowner’s Association survey, almost all of the nation’s population that owns their own is completely unaware what a is, despite having one.

 ’s like a fancy word for a promise,” says Kathy Sinclair, 23, who purchased her semi-detached three bedroom one month ago, “You know?
-The bank gives you and then you mortgage them that they’ll get it back later and then they have to agree.”
+The bank gives you money and then you mortgage them that they’ll get it back later and then they have to agree.”

 Analysts who ran the survey have described the situation as confusing and “sad, so very sad”.
 When provided with examples of other simple financial instruments like RRSPs, tax-free savings accounts, or even stocks, most respondents simply shrugged and explained that those were things old people had.